Making bags with panels is very easy and quick!

 If you choose a reversible version: fold the handle lengthwise right sides together and stitch the open length at 1cm.
 Turn the handle right side out.

-If you choose a two-bag version: assemble right sides together the patterned handles to their lining.
-Stitch both lengths at 7mm and turn.
+If you choose a two-bag version: sew the patterned handles right sides together to their lining.
+Stitch both lengths at 7mm and turn right side out.

-4. Assemble the bag faces of the same patterns by the bottom and sides (leave the top of the bag open).
+4. Assemble the bag sides with matching patterns by the bottom and sides (leave the top of the bag open).

-5. Place the handles according to the marking defined in the instructions on each of the outer faces of the bag.
+5. Position the handles according to the markings given in the instructions on each outer side of the bag.

-6. Place the outer bag and its lining one inside the other, right sides together (be careful to position the straps correctly during sewing so as not to catch them in the seam) and stitch at 1 cm.
+6. Place the outer bag and its lining one inside the other, right sides together (make sure to position the webbings correctly during sewing so they don’t get caught in the seam) and stitch at 1 cm.
 Leave an opening wide enough to turn the bag.

 7. Topstitch the top of the bag.
-This will close the hole used to turn the bag inside out.
+This will close the hole used to turn the bag right side out.

-I am super happy with my bags that will follow me everywhere... but first, they will join the shop window where Lucienne and Simone (the two female mannequins) will enjoy them a bit even if Gaetan already took one to go shopping!
+I’m super happy with my bags that will follow me everywhere... but first, they will join the shop window where Lucienne and Simone (the two female mannequins) will enjoy them a bit even though Gaetan already grabbed one to go grocery shopping!

-And you, are you tempted by panels?
-Tell me in the comments if jersey panels would please you and if so, what type.
+Are you interested in panels?
+Let me know in the comments if jersey panels would please you and if so, what type.

 So, get your needles ready!